markstringer-dti/markstringer-dti.github.io/dti.md

 OK, now we've reached a key stage in the drama.
 Because Person 2 has lots of different things that they could say.
 Person 2 could be happy that Person 1 had brought them a cabbage.

-Person 1: Oh you remembered that this is the week that I make all my Kimchi!
+Person 1: Oh!
+You remembered that this is the week that I make all my Kimchi!
 Oh darling!
 You're so thoughtful.

 Or they can be angry that Person 2 has brought a cabbage.

 Person 1: And that's dinner is it?
 You know cabbage doesn't agree with me!
 Remember what happened last time?
 You're such an ass-hole Kevin.

 The thing about both of these responses is that they move the action forward.
-They take someone's first idea, no matter how humble, and move it forward.
+They take someone's first idea, no matter how humble, and develop it.

 In improvisation, this is known as "Yes and."
 Accepting whatever your partner gives you and amplifying it.
 The opposite of "Yes and" is called blocking.